London Guildhall Art Gallery

 Millais’s My First Sermon and My Second Sermon and Landseer’s The First Leap, as well as a large landscape by John Constable, Salisbury Cathedral from the Meadows feature prominently, as does Britain's largest independent oil painting, John Singleton Copley's "The Defeat of the Floating Batteries at Gibraltar, September 1782", which has not been on public display since 1941.

-Because the immense size of the Corporation's collection prohibits the display of the all its works at one time, the gallery will include rotating exhibits of 250 pieces.
+Because the immense size of the Corporation's collection prohibits the display of the all its works at one time, the gallery rotates exhibits of 250 pieces at a time.

 One of the most fascinating features of the Gallery isn't art at all, and it isn't found in the spacious gallery chambers.
 Rather it is what lies beneath the building.
 In the gallery basement are the extensive remains of a Roman amphitheatre discovered during building work on the new site.
 Stand where Roman gladiators fought, and see finds unearthed during construction.
 It really is fascinating stuff!